-HOUSTON – Every time it rains hard in Houston, the streets flood, and it happened on a grand scale Tuesday.
+HOUSTON – Every time it rains hard in Houston, the streets flood.

 In Houston, the streets are supposed to flood.
 They’re designed as secondary storm channels to hold storm runoff and allow it to drain through storm sewers into bayous and rivers.

 Harris County Meteorologist Jeff Linder had an answer for concerned residents.

 Q: Why do the streets flood so often?

 A: "The streets will flood so the homes don’t flood.
 The pipes underground that carry the water from roadways to the creeks can handle about 2 inches of rain an hour.
 So, we start talking about the rainfall rates we were seeing yesterday, 4 to 5, even 6 inches an hour, that’s just a tremendous amount of water that’s going to overwhelm the ability of pipes to carry that water."

 One way to reduce street flooding would be to rebuild smaller storm sewer systems in older neighborhoods to increase drainage capacity.